It was a grueling practice – in a hot basement wrestling room – in the middle of the summer.

 After practice was complete, you heard more than one dad say, “Man, they went at it tonight.”

-No one would have said a word if the wrestlers just wanted to go home and go to sleep.
+No one would have said a word if all of the wrestlers just wanted to go home and go to bed.

 But no – that’s not what makes champions.